If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Vectorman

-The other listings are a series of A's in hiragana.
-Vectorman was eventually included with Sonic Gems Collection, while Monster Lair (part of the Wonder Boy series) was not put in any collection.
-A 3DS Max model file of the menu is in the ISO, as well as a breakdown of all the menu's textures in PNG.
+The other listings are a series of As in hiragana.
+Vectorman was eventually included with Sonic Gems Collection, while Monster Lair (the Mega Drive port of the third Wonder Boy arcade game) was not put in any collection.
+The original 3D Studio Max file of the menu is present in the same folder, as well as a breakdown of all the menu's textures in PNG format.

 Unused Graphics